open-telemetry/otel-arrow/README.md

 2. Calculate distinct attribute sets used by Resources, Scopes, Metrics, Logs, Spans, Span Events, and Span Links, then encode and transmit each distinct entity once per stream lifetime.
-3. Use Apache Arrow's built-in support for encoding dictionaries, delta-dictionaries, and other low-level facilities to compactly encode the structure.
+3. Use Apache Arrow's built-in support for encoding dictionaries and leverage other purpose-built low-level facilities, such as delta-dictionaries and sorting, to encode structures compactly.

 Here is a diagram showing how the protocol transforms OTLP Log Records into column-oriented data, which also makes the data more compressible.